Dr. Elizabeth Rivenbark

 • Ph.D.
 Cornell University, Ithaca, NY

 Elizabeth Rivenbark has taught Art History at the University of South Alabama since 2007.
-During her tenure at USA, Dr. Rivenbark has taught the Survey of Art, Art History II, Contemporary Art, American Art, Women Artists, and Methodologies of Art History among others.
-She has published essays on American art in the nineteenth through twenty-first century with special interests in the areas of gender studies, war imagery, and the body in contemporary art.
+During her tenure at USA, Dr. Rivenbark has taught the Survey of Art, Art History II, Contemporary Art, American Art, Native American Art, Women in Art, and Methodologies of Art History among others.
+She has published essays on American art in the nineteenth through twenty-first century with special interests in the areas of war imagery and the body in contemporary art.
 Her recent publications have appeared in War, Literature, and the Arts, Artibus et Historiae, and the Women’s Art Journal.
-She is co-editor of and contributor to the upcoming anthology Binding the Absent Body in Medieval and Modern Art (Ashgate, 2017).
+She is co-editor of and contributor to the anthology Binding the Absent Body in Medieval and Modern Art (Routledge, 2017).

 Publications

 • Co-editor with Emily Kelley, Binding the Absent Body in Medieval and Modern Art: Abject, Virtual, and Alternate Bodies.
-(Forthcoming, 2017)
+(London; New York: Routledge, 2017)

 • “Cloth as a Sign of the Absent Body in American Sculpture from the 1960s,” Binding the Absent Body in Medieval and Modern Art: Abject, Virtual, and Alternate Bodies.
 Ed.
 Emily Kelley and Elizabeth Richards Rivenbark.
-(Forthcoming, 2017)
+(London; New York: Routledge, 2017)

 • “The End of Innocence: The Effects of the Civil War on Children in the Paintings of Eastman Johnson” War, Literature, and the Arts, vol. 26, (2014) n.p.